lockjaw666/inferno/README.md

 # HADES
-FLAC/MP3 Audio Uploader for UNIT3D Trackers
+FLAC/MP3 Audio Uploader for UNIT3D Trackers.

+**NOTE:** This is a personal tool developed to do things quick and dirty.
+While there is little to no error checking, script will try to correct certain things.
+That being said, it is your responsibility to check everything and make sure what you upload is correct.

 ## Features

 * Extracts Vorbis/ID3 tags from FLAC/MP3 files
+* Check for existing cover art (cover.jpg)
 * Downloads album cover art from MusizBrainz
 * Uploads album cover art to imgbb.com
 * Generates text file with all gathered information